shrutayyy07/IntelliCore/README.md

 # IntelliCore — Smart File Analytics

-IntelliCore is a full-stack document analytics and validation platform that automates the processing of PDF and image files.
-The system extracts metadata, analyzes document quality, generates confidence scores, and provides insights through an interactive dashboard.
+IntelliCore is developed as a full-stack document analytics and validation platform built using React, Spring Boot, Python, and OpenCV.
+The system automates the processing of PDF and image files, extracts metadata, analyzes document quality, generates confidence scores, and provides insights through an interactive dashboard.

 ## Features
 - Secure JWT-based Authentication
 - PDF and Image Upload Support
 - Metadata Extraction using Apache Tika and PDFBox